microsoft/Akoustos/README.md

 1. enable us to help broader audience in acoustics community working on problems that can be solved by similar methods;
 2. help conservation organizations and ecology practitioners to process audio recordings by detecting species presence more efficiently and more consistently with state-of-the-art machine learning techniques.

+The near-term plan is to focus on automated sound detection and species classification tasks, using either binary, multi-class, or multi-label multi-class models.

 ## Collaborators & Contributors
+1. Nowacek Acoustics and Engineering Lab from Duke University
+2. Lab of Onirth

 ## Resources & Links